clarityfoster/quiz-game/README.md

   - Users can participate in different quizzes by categories.

 - **Quiz Creation**:
-  - Admin can create the quizzes by categories.
+  - Admins and managers can create the quizzes by categories.

 - **Leaderboard**:
-  - The leaderboard shows which users are ranked at the top based on their quiz's score.
+  - Leaderboard shows which users are ranked at the top based on their quiz's score.

+- **Admin Dashboard**:
+  - Admins can change the roles like managers and users.
+  - Users can be banned by admins and managers.

 ## Technologies Used
 - Laravel